 What types of protein, carbohydrates and fats should I eat?

 Protein (specifically, the amino acids it delivers) plays many structural roles in your body, for all cells and enzymes, beyond just being the building blocks of muscle.9 Meat, eggs and dairy may be your current protein staples, but it’s time to let nuts, seeds, and legumes have their day.

 You can also stop worrying about not getting complete protein.
 While not all plant-based sources of protein contain all essential amino acids, if you eat a variety of foods, you can sleep soundly at night knowing that you are getting all of the essential amino acids.
 Choose sprouted organic soy (tofu or tempeh), beans, nuts, seeds, and whole grains.
-If you’re looking to boost your protein intake, supplement with Vega One, Protein Smoothie or Vega Sport Performance Protein for a complete multisource plant-based protein.
+If you’re looking to boost your protein intake, supplement with Vega One® All-in-One Shake, Vega® Protein Smoothie or Vega Sport® Premium Protein for a complete multisource plant-based protein.

 Vegans are famous for being carbotarians for good reason.
 From grains to root vegetables to fruit, the plant kingdom has many carbohydrates to choose from.
 Luckily, if you’re choosing nutrient dense whole foods, you’re getting the best type of carbohydrates—carbs that are minimally-refined and (generally) have a lower glycemic index than their more refined counterparts.